Sathvikxx1/WorldGuard/README.md

     <img src="worldguard-logo.svg" alt="WorldGuard" width="400" />
 </h1>

-Fork of FreshSMP's async-move WG fork with per-world Event Whitelisting.
-Usage example in `WorldGuard/worlds/world/config.yml`
+Implements per-world event whitelisting as seen in the `config.yml`.
+Check it out for more information!

+How to deactivate unused events:
 ```yml
 events:
     whitelist-mode: false
     disabled: ["PlayerInteractEvent"]
 ```

-Toggle `whitelist-mode` to disable all events except those in `events.disabled`
+Functionally, you can toggle `whitelist-mode` to disable all events; except those in `events.disabled`.

-`"!EventName"` negation should work, but it hasn't been tested properly :P

 Compiling
 ---------